Mike Fegan, LOCSU Chairman

 David is Group Director for Leadership, Transformation and Strategic Partnerships for the Federation of (Ophthalmic and Dispensing) Opticians which represents the UK optical market.
 Before that he worked for 20 years in central Government, primarily in the Department of Health and Social Security, where he was the senior policy-maker on family health services, GP commissioning, a primary care led NHS and national health service frameworks.

 Prior to that, David had trained as a medieval linguist lecturing at Montpellier and Cambridge Universities.
 He has a background in, and experience of, small business.

 Trevor Warburton, AOP Representative

-Trevor is an optometrist in independent practice in Stockport and a Clinical Advisor to the AOP Legal Department.
-He is Chair of his local LOC and an advisor to LOCSU.
+Trevor is an optometrist in independent practice in Stockport and a Clinical Adviser to the AOP Legal Department.
+He is also an adviser to LOCSU.
 He leads the optometry postgraduate education modules of Legal and Audit at Cardiff University.

 Mike Cody, ABDO Representative